firatozdemir/oadat-evaluate/README.md

 ___
 ## Requirements

 This project uses Tensorflow.
-We tested it to work for TF 2.7 and 2.8.
+We tested it to work for python 3.9 and TF 2.7 & 2.8.

 ___
 ## Citation